ozonep/xqrepack_ax6/README.md

 2. Run `make` to build archives of patched firmwares.
    Parallel build not supported!
    This will build patched images with following naming convention:
-   - `<firmware_image_name>+MIN.zip`: patched with original `repack-min.sh` script, which enables SSH and mount overlay partition. and does its best to disable Xiaomi functions/bloatware
+   - `<firmware_image_name>+min.zip`: patched with original `repack-min.sh` script, which enables SSH and mount overlay partition. and does its best to disable Xiaomi functions/bloatware
-   - `<firmware_image_name>+MI+opt.zip`: enables SSH, mount overlay partition, disable Xiaomi functions/bloatware and `/opt` directory created
+   - `<firmware_image_name>+max.zip`: enables SSH, mount overlay partition, disable Xiaomi functions/bloatware and `/opt` directory created
+  - `<firmware_image_name>+custom.zip`: all patches from minimal version + all what you added in the 'repack-custom.sh' script.

 3. After extracting a generated archive of your liking, you will get `ra69-raw-img.bin` file.
    Flash this file directly into the router using SSH.